Meal Plans and Nutrition Guidance While on GLP-1/GLP-3 Medication

 If you find yourself eating too little, focus on nutrient-dense, calorie-efficient foods.
 Nuts, olive oil, avocados, fatty fish, and full-fat dairy pack significant calories and nutrition into smaller portions.
 Protein smoothies or shakes can provide substantial nutrition in an easy-to-consume format.

-If you’re struggling with specific nutritional categories—not eating enough vegetables, not getting enough fiber, difficulty with certain textures—our resources address these issues, and your provider can offer tailored strategies.
+If you’re struggling with specific nutritional categories—not eating enough vegetables, not getting enough fiber, difficulty with certain textures—the educational resources address these issues, and an independent licensed provider can offer tailored strategies.

 The Role of Nutrition in Your Success